dyangcht/WLSonOCP4/README.md

 Password: *<password>*<br/>
 Login successful.<br/>

 <p>You have access to 56 projects, the list has been suppressed.
-You can list all projects with 'oc projects'</p>
+You can list all projects with 'oc projects'<br/>
-<p>Using project "default".</p>
+Using project "default".<br/>
 ======
 This is